Assessing Your IT Compensation Structure

 Why IT Salaries are Increasing

-As the importance of technology grows far beyond the tech sector, IT job openings are becoming harder to fill, and the supply of skilled candidates hasn’t kept pace.
+As the importance of technology grows far beyond the tech sector, IT job openings are becoming harder to fill.
+At the same time, the supply of skilled candidates hasn’t kept pace.
 This trend is positioned to continue, as employment for computer and IT occupations is projected to rise 13% between 2016 and 2026, faster than the average for all occupations.
 If these projections are realized, the Bureau of Labor Statistics states that this would result in more than 550,000 new jobs.
 As early as 2020, 1.4 million open computing and engineering positions will need to be filled.
 The addition of these new jobs, combined with the existing and projected IT talent shortage, will likely make it even more difficult to fill tech openings.

 The Importance of Finding and Meeting Market Rates